cakezhou/cakezhou.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student at Wellesley College.
-My mathematical interests broadly lie in the intersection of algebra, topology and geometry.
-I use this website to host my mathematical work and occasional blog posts.
+I am a senior at Wellesley College applying to graduate schools this Fall.
+My current mathematical exploration focuses on the intersection of algebra, topology and geometry.
+I will use this website to host my interests and log my progress.

 Email: kz105 AT wellesley DOT edu